You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today at Microsoft website.

 Charity options for monthly donations:

-Please support our Community Food Pantry families during the month of August by helping us stock up on TOILET PAPER.
+Please support our Community Food Pantry families during the month of November by helping us stock up on FEMININE HYGIENE PRODUCTS.
 Thank you for your participation!.
 Your donation can be dropped off in Founders Hall.

 PRoJeCT of Easton's mission is to build a better community by helping people help themselves.
 320 Ferry St, Easton, PA 18042